-- 2.5 Full and outline planning applications for applicable uses are affected and so an avoidance and mitigation package will be needed. - 2.6 It is the Council's advice to the Planning Inspectorate that any planning appeals for applicable uses should include an avoidance and mitigation package to remove any likelihood of a significant effect. - 2.7 Any increase in residential dwellings that takes place as permitted development must undertake a separate HRA through Regulations 75 and 77 of the Habitats Regulations.
+- 2.9 It is the Council's advice to the Planning Inspectorate5 that any planning appeals for applicable uses should include an avoidance and mitigation package to remove any likelihood of a significant effect. - 2.10 Any increase in residential dwellings that takes place as permitted development must undertake a separate HRA through Regulations 75 and 77 of the Habitats Regulations.
 Such assessments will need to consider water quality.
-Mitigation packages for such development will be needed on the same basis as those for dwellings that require planning permission.
+Mitigation packages for such development will be needed on the same basis as those for dwellings that require planning permission. - 2.11 The Council has produced process notes for the types of applications affected by nutrients.
+These can be found on the Council's website6.